 If you fancy the waterproofness and uniquely experienced look of classic, traditional 100% English waxed cotton gear but demand modern venting, TF3 technical armor and Scotchlite™ reflective areas, a Falstaff ought to do it.

-Its authentic English waxed cotton is exactly the same fabric proven in traditional British gear.
+Its authentic English waxed cotton is exactly the same fabric proven in traditional British outdoor and rider’s gear.
+Rugged 8.25 ounce fabric, made the same way for over 170 years, with proven resistance to inclement weather, while the cotton fibers allow it to breathe.
 It is highly durable, exceptionally comfortable and proven by generations of riders, outdoorsmen and commercial fisherman (wearing oilskins) in the harshest conditions.
+As the fabric ages it also develops a well-worn and comfortable patina, telling your unique story of every mile ridden.

 The abrasion resistance of waxed cotton (when compared to the Darien's 500 Denier Cordura) is better than you'd think.
 Black, Brown, Green, or Orange.
 36–54.